SriharshaEtigowni/starter-hugo-academic/content/publication/Towards_cyber-physical_intrusion_tolerance/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *2015 IEEE International Conference on Smart Grid Communications (SmartGridComm): Cyber Security and Privacy*
+publication: In *2015 IEEE International Conference on Smart Grid Communications (SmartGridComm)*
 publication_short: In *SmartGridComm*

 abstract: While cyber-physical systems are widely deployedand known to be difficult to analyze due to their increasing complexity, the number of sophisticated attacks against them have been constantly growing.
 This necessitates semi-automated in-trusion response and recovery capabilities for timely terminationof ongoing attacks and effective recovery of the infrastructural normal and safe operations.
 In this paper, we present CPR,a cyber-physical response system to protect power grid criti-cal infrastructures, and discuss major challenges in theoreticalformulation and practical deployment of fully-automated toler-ance capabilities in settings where continuous physical dynamics continuously interact with cyber-side discrete computation logic.Our evaluation results show that CPR leverages its hybrid cyber-physical formulation, and efficiently selects optimal joint response strategies in both physical and cyber networks.